 Content Experiments are a little different than other A/B tests in that they allow you to test more than just an A and B group.
 You can actually test up to 10 versions of the same page at one time, each with different elements.

 - In Google Analytics, click “Behavior,” then “Experiments."

 - Select what you want to test (in the form of a goal), the amount of time you want the test to run, and the percentage of site traffic you want to experiment with.

 - Add the URLs of the pages you want to test against each other.

 - Place the provided code in the correct location on your website (for example, in a link).

 - Confirm the code is working, then start the experiment.

-Content Experiments have one caveat: you have to create the multiple versions of the pages you want to test.
-These pages have to be fully functional and standalone – that is, they have to work independently of one another, and look normal if accessed manually.
+Content Experiments have one caveat: you have to create multiple versions of the pages you want to test.
+These pages have to be fully functional and standalone – that is, they have to work independently of one another and look normal if accessed manually.